OpenMPT/openmpt/doc/module_formats.md

 * Write defensive code.
 Guard against out-of-bound values, division by zero and similar stuff. libopenmpt is constantly fuzz-tested to catch any crashes, but of course we want our code to be reliable from the start.
-* Every format should have its own `MODTYPE` flag.
+* Every format should have its own `MODTYPE` flag, unless it can be reasonably represented as a subset of another format (like Ice Tracker ICE files being a subset of ProTracker MOD).
 * When reading binary structs from the file, use our data types with defined endianness, which can be found in `common/Endianness.h`:
   * Big-Endian: (u)int8/16/32/64be, float32be, float64be